Getting Started- CLASS CLOSED

 Input-

 The textbook and handouts are the primary "input" tools.
-Class presentations are used very sparingly and almost exclusively to provide material beyond that in the written material.
 The reading and retention of the material in the text and handouts before the appropriate class session are essential.

 Output-